Rorschak84/arcloram-simulation/README.md

 Consequently, SFML base and network module are required.
 If you wish to run the visualizer too, you will need the other  modules too.
-A nice tutorial to link, and add to the compiler SFML: https://www.youtube.com/watch?v=rZE700aaT5I&t=429s
+A nice tutorial to link, and add to the compiler SFML: https://www.youtube.com/watch?v=rZE700aaT5I&t=429s Don't forget to change your binaries in the exec folder if necessary !

 ## Run the protocol
 Clone the repository, install SFML and you're ready to run the protocol.